 While acknowledging the MENA region's historical focus on onshore energy, GWEC noted shifting trends driven by efforts to diversify energy sources and explore subsea interconnections with Europe.
 These initiatives, alongside potential exports of green energy products, may prompt MENA countries to reconsider their stance on offshore wind development.

 Saudi Arabia, with an estimated offshore capacity of 106 GW along its coasts, is intensifying its renewable energy efforts.
-The kingdom aims to achieve 50% of its energy from renewables by 2030 and net-zero emissions by 2060, bolstered by initiatives such as projects and plans for clean energy exports.
+The kingdom aims to achieve 50% of its energy from renewables by 2030 and net-zero emissions by 2060, bolstered by initiatives such as green hydrogen projects and plans for clean energy exports.

 Similarly, Morocco, heavily reliant on energy imports, is advancing renewable energy targets, aiming for 51% of its energy from green sources by the end of the decade.
 The country recently secured a $2 billion grant from the European Investment Bank to explore offshore wind feasibility, highlighting its commitment to expanding renewable energy capacity.